surge-synthesizer/surge-synthesizer.github.io/manual/Surge.md

 ## Continuous Controller information (CC)

-The eight Assignable controllers towards the right of the routing bar have automatically assigned CC's.
+The eight macros towards the right of the routing bar have automatically assigned CC's.

 The list is as follows: